analogjs/analog/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If this PR contains a breaking change, please describe the impact and migration path for existing applications below. -->

 ## Other information

+## [optional] What [gif](https://chrome.google.com/webstore/detail/gifs-for-github/dkgjnpbipbdaoaadbdhpiokaemhlphep) best describes this PR or how it makes you feel?